-(D)INSTALLATION ON FRONT SEAT- -Vehicles with front passenger airbag
+(D) INSTALLATION ON FRONT SEAT

 Do not use a rear-facing child restraint system in the front seat because the force of the rapid inflation of the passenger airbag may cause severe injury to the child.
 Vehicles with a passenger airbag display a caution label on the passenger side instrument panel as shown above to remind you not to install a rear-facing child restraint system on the front seat.